-Pupils who need more specialist provision and whose needs cannot be wholly met at SEND Support level will be the subject of Statutory Assessment.
-This is completed by the SENDCO who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
-Parents/Carers views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority.
-The LA then considers the application and issue an EHCP as appropriate.
+Pupils who need more specialist provision and whose needs cannot be wholly met at SEND Support level will be referred to a Statutory Assessment.
+This is completed by the LOCAL AUTHORITY.
+All views and information about the child will be obtained from all other professionals involved in their education, health and/or care.

+Parents/Carers views and those of the child are obtained and will be considered in order for a needs assessment request, made by the SENDCo to the Local Authority.
+The LA then considers the application and will decline or issue an EHCP as appropriate.